For Him, Safety Is Necessary

 GIG HARBOR – Bryan Necessary is proactive when it comes to safety.
-He walks the grounds of the Washington Corrections Center for Women, WCCW, constantly on the lookout for anything that could potentially be unsafe – cracks in the sidewalk or uneven elevation of walking areas that could cause slips and falls.
-He also notes places that could compromise security, such as areas of the prison that aren’t easily visible that offenders could use to smuggle in contraband or attempt an escape.
+He walks the grounds of the Washington Corrections Center for Women (WCCW) constantly on the lookout for anything that could potentially be unsafe – cracks in the sidewalk or uneven elevation of walking areas that could cause slips and falls.
+He also notes places that could compromise security, such as areas of the prison that aren’t easily visible that inmates could use to smuggle in contraband or attempt an escape.

 “I love this job because I get to do so many things,’ Necessary said.
 “One day I may be investigating improper disposal of paint waste and the next I’ll be conducting fit-tests for respirators, or even going across the state for a safety audit at Airway Heights Corrections Center.
 Every day can be so very different than the last, and they all come with their own unique challenges.”

 One of the challenges about maintaining safety in a prison setting is striking a balance between safety laws and the needs of a prison population.
 The various laws and codes designed to ensure safety are often complex, and complying with those regulations in a prison setting is not always easy, according to Necessary.
 But it’s a challenge he’s willing to accept because lives depend on it.